MystenLabs/sui/doc/src/contribute/index.md

 This page describes how to add to Sui.
 If you merely need to get the Sui binaries, follow [Install Sui](../build/install.md).

+## See our roadmap

+Sui is evolving quickly.
+See our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md) for the overall status of Sui, including timelines for launching devnet, testnet, and mainnet.

+## Join the community

+To connect with the Sui community, join our [Discord](https://discord.gg/mysten).

 ## File issues

 Report bugs and make feature requests in the [Sui GitHub](https://github.com/MystenLabs/sui/issues) repository